cbf-testing/cbf-testing.github.io/README.md

 > This is a blockquote example of writing multiple lines in a single paragraph.

+> This is a blockquote example of writing\nmultiple lines in a single paragraph.

+> This is a blockquote example of writing multiple lines in a single paragraph.
 > This is a blockquote example of writing multiple lines in a single paragraph.